tahoma2d/tahoma2d_docs/source/index.rst

 ..
-Tahoma documentation master file, created by sphinx-quickstart on Tue Aug 22 21:37:33 2017.
+Tahoma2D documentation master file, created by sphinx-quickstart on Tue Aug 22 21:37:33 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.